sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 val myFloat: Float = 3.141592653589793238462643383279502884197
 ```

-We can see that even though we're including the complete decimal precision for $\pi$, we only get up to 7 decimal numbers in return:
+We can see that even though we include the complete decimal precision for $\pi$, we only get up to 7 decimal numbers in return:

 ##### **Output**
 ```